-For anthropology courses, the pages and posts of Living Anthropologically can be integrated with traditional four-fields textbook: click on a textbook image below for cross-referencing.
-Also see the Introduction to Anthropology syllabus round-ups, Best Introduction to Anthropology Syllabus 2012 and Best Introduction to Anthropology Syllabus – Four Fields 2013, which attempt to include a syllabus using each of these textbooks.
-For thoughts on my current selection of books and readings, see Introduction to Anthropology – 2015; see also What is Anthropology?
+For anthropology courses, the pages and posts of Living Anthropologically can be integrated with traditional four-fields textbooks to create an Introduction to Anthropology.
+See also What is Anthropology?

 Anthropology: What Does It Mean to Be Human?, Robert H. Lavenda and Emily A. Schultz

 The third edition of Lavenda & Schultz, Anthropology: What Does it Mean to be Human? is my preferred textbook in four field Introduction to Anthropology courses.
 See Introduction to Anthropology 2017 and Introduction to Anthropology 2016 for my current selection of books and readings.
 I prefer this text because of its academic sophistication, manageable length, and reasonable price, and I’m hoping to put out a review of the 2nd edition and earlier links from the second edition to the sections on Biological Anthropology.
 For those who might have or use the first edition, I previously wrote 1st edition cross-referenced links.

 Applying Anthropology, Podolefsky, Brown, and Lacy, editors.